Dyeing My Hair Cinnamon Gold Made Me Feel Like A New Person

-For her transformation, Harris visits Spoke & Weal Salon in Manhattan's Flatiron district, where she books in with colorist and natural-hair specialist Alexandra Hiers and asks for her interpretation of "cinnamon hair color."
+For her transformation, Harris visits Spoke & Weal Salon in Manhattan's Flatiron district, where she books in with colourist and natural-hair specialist Alexandra Hiers and asks for her interpretation of "cinnamon hair colour."

 Advertisement

 Hiers is more than qualified to take on this transformation.
-"I specialize in color and work with all hair textures, but my favorite is coily hair," she explains of her natural-hair expertise, adding that she has a clear vision for Harris's color.
+"I specialise in colour and work with all hair textures, but my favourite is coily hair," she explains of her natural-hair expertise, adding that she has a clear vision for Harris's colour.
 "Today with Regina, we're going to be turning her natural textured hair to a golden cinnamon brown.
 We want to make sure we keep with her complexion, so she doesn't look too warm or too ashy.
 We want her to leave looking like a goddess."

 Advertisement